markgllin/terraform-practice/readme.md

 instance_ip_addr = "ecs-cluster-qa-lb-914436477.us-west-1.elb.amazonaws.com"
 ```

 `instance_ip_addr` corresponds to the A record of the application loadbalancer.
 To view the webserver, paste the value into a browser.
-Be sure to add `https://` as there is not automatic redirection.
+Be sure to add `https://` as there is no automatic redirection.
 If using the default container, the page can also be refreshed and the server name should be updated each time to indicate loadbalancing is working.

 # CI/CD
 Currently, GitHub Actions is being used in conjunction with Terraform Cloud to deploy the infrastructure on merge to `main`.
 The workflow is as follows: